apigee/apigee-devportal-kickstart-drupal/README.md

 ## Installation

-The following command will download Drupal core and the Apigee Developer Portal Kickstart profile into the MY_PROJECT directory:
+The following command will download Drupal core and the Apigee Open Bank Developer Portal Kickstart  profile into the MY_PROJECT directory:

 ```